yuzu-emu/yuzu-emu.github.io/site/content/help/feature/resolution-rescaler/index.md

 +++
 title = "Resolution Rescaler"
-description = "How to use the resolution rescaler feature.
+description = "How to use the resolution rescaler feature."
 +++

 yuzu has a powerful resolution rescaler allowing for the upscaling of the game's docked and undocked render resolution.